Jupiter woke to the sound of the alarm blaring and Mama commanding, ”Jupiter get up. Make the coffee.”

 Everything in her life had been changing so quickly.
 She didn’t want to push.
 She could be patient.

 Her family was safe.
 She’d escaped death so many times she’d lost count.
 She’d saved the whole freaking planet.
 She’d been in a bubble of pure joy.
-Even cleaning toilets made her grin.
+Even cleaning toilets made her smile.

 There were things she was putting off.
 Whether she wanted it or not, she couldn’t really go back to her old life.
 Not permanently.
 But there were still things she needed to figure out.